-When setting up an internet merchant account for your business, it’s important to understand what it is and how it works.
+When setting up an internet merchant account for your business, it’s essential to understand how it works.
 Merchant accounts and payment gateways are two completely different entities, but they go hand-in-hand when accepting payments for goods and services.
 In this article, we will examine the elements of a merchant account and how to choose the right one for your business.

 What is an Internet Merchant Account?

-An internet merchant account is essentially a holding account for the money consumers pay for your goods and services.
+An internet merchant account is essentially a holding account for consumers’ money for your goods and services.
 It is an account that the acquiring bank opens to request and transfer funds from the issuing bank.

 So what exactly does that mean?